cstyl/omp-scheduling/README.md

 The following options are available:
 - `-DRUNTIME`: Choose to select the scheduling option on the runtime.
 - `-DBEST_SCHEDULE`: Choose to use the best scheduling option determined for each workload.
+- `-DBEST_SCHEDULE_LOOP2`: Choose to use the best scheduling option determined for each workload after a further investigation of `loop2`.
 - `-DAFFINITY`: Choose to use affinity scheduler.
 	- `-DLOCK`: If set, the affinity scheduler with locks is used, otherwise the one with critical regions.

-Note that one should only choose one of the three main options shown above.
+Note that one should only choose one of the four main options shown above.
 In case no option is selected, the `serial` version of the code is being executed.

 ## Usage